 INSPIRED BY THE MOUNTAINS

 Katja Staartjes is one of the most successful mountaineers in the Netherlands.
-She has climbed a number of peaks higher than 8,000 metres.
-She was the first Dutch woman to climb Mount Everest (8,848 m), and together with Henk Wesselius, the first Dutch mountaineers to climb Gasherbrum 1 (8068 m) and the fore-summit of Manaslu (8130 m).
-In 2013 they completed the full Upper Great Himalaya Trail of 1600 kilometres through the Nepalese Himalayas.
-Katja Staartjes inspires organisations as a keynote speaker with her powerfull experiences and photos.
+She has climbed a number of peaks higher than 8,000 metres and was the first Dutch woman to climb Mount Everest (8,848 m).
+Together with her husband Henk Wesselius, they were the first Dutch mountaineers to climb Gasherbrum 1 (8068 m) and the fore-summit of Manaslu (8130 m).
+In 2013 they completed the full Great Himalaya Trail of 1650 kilometres through the Nepalese Himalayas, + 350 km extra through the FarWest.
+Katja Staartjes inspires organisations as a keynote speaker with her powerful experiences and photos.
 She draws clear parallels between mountain-climbing and familiar – often equally challenging – issues from daily life.
-Katja has fulfilled different senior management roles and currently works as a trainer and coach.
-She is the author of three books, one of them has been translated into English under the title Peak Performance.
+Katja has fulfilled different senior management roles and currently works as a coach for leaders and teams.
+She is the author of four books, one of them has been translated into English under the title Peak Performance.

 In june 2015, after the devastating earthquake in Nepal, Katja has been nominated as Goodwill Ambassador by the Nepalese government, together with 16 other international mountaineers, like Reinhold Messner, Jamling Tenzing, Peter Hillary, Ralf Dujmovits and Edurne Pasaban, to stimulate tourism in the country and helping to rebuild the country.